-As these schemes and other financial support schemes provided by national governments (such as job retention and furlough schemes) expire, are withdrawn or are no longer supported, economic growth may be negatively impacted which may impact the Barclays Bank Group's results of operations and profitability.
-In addition, the Barclays Bank Group may experience a higher volume of defaults and delinquencies in certain portfolios and may initiate collection and enforcement actions to recover defaulted debts.
-Where defaulting borrowers are harmed by the Barclays Bank Group's conduct, this may give rise to civil legal proceedings, including class actions, regulatory censure, potentially significant fines and other sanctions, and reputational damage.
-Other legal disputes may also arise between the Barclays Bank Group and defaulting borrowers relating to matters such as breaches or enforcement of legal rights or obligations arising under loan and other credit agreements.
-Adverse findings in any such matters may result in the Barclays Bank Group's rights not being enforced as intended.
-For further details, refer to "Legal risk and legal, competition and regulatory matters" below.
+As these schemes and other financial support schemes provided by national governments (such as job retention and furlough schemes) expire, are withdrawn or are no longer supported, economic growth may be negatively impacted which may impact the Issuer's results of operations and profitability.
+In addition, the Issuer may experience a higher volume of defaults and delinquencies in certain portfolios and may initiate collection and enforcement actions to recover defaulted debts.
+Where defaulting borrowers are harmed by the Issuer's conduct, this may give rise to civil legal proceedings, including class actions, regulatory censure, potentially significant fines and other sanctions, and reputational damage.
+Other legal disputes may also arise between the Issuer and defaulting borrowers relating to matters such as breaches or enforcement of legal rights or obligations arising under loan and other credit agreements.
+Adverse findings in any such matters may result in the Issuer's rights not being enforced as intended.
+For further details on legal risk and legal, competition and regulatory matters, refer "Legal risk and legal, competition and regulatory matters" below.

-The actions taken by various governments and central banks, in particular in the United Kingdom ("UK") and the United States ("US"), may indicate a view on the potential severity of any economic downturn and post recovery environment, which from a commercial, regulatory and risk perspective could be significantly different to past crises and persist for a prolonged period.
-The COVID-19 pandemic has led to a weakening in gross domestic product ("GDP") in most jurisdictions in which the Barclays Bank Group operates and an expectation of higher unemployment in those same jurisdictions.
-These factors all have a significant impact on the modelling of expected credit losses ("ECLs") by the Barclays Bank Group.
-As a result, the Barclays Bank Group experienced higher ECLs in 2020 compared to prior periods and this trend may continue in 2021.
+The actions taken by various governments and central banks may indicate a view on the potential severity of any economic downturn and post recovery environment, which from a commercial, regulatory and risk perspective could be significantly different to past crises and persist for a prolonged period.
+The COVID-19 pandemic has led to a weakening in gross domestic product ("GDP") in most jurisdictions in which the Issuer operates and an expectation of higher unemployment in those same jurisdictions.
+These factors all have a significant impact on the modelling of expected credit losses ("ECLs") by the Issuer.
+As a result, the Issuer experienced higher ECLs in 2020 compared to prior periods and this trend may continue in 2021.
 The economic environment remains uncertain and future impairment charges may be subject to further volatility (including from changes to macroeconomic variable forecasts) depending on the longevity of the COVID-19 pandemic and related containment measures and the efficacy of any COVID-19 vaccines, as well as the longer term effectiveness of central bank, government and other support measures.
-In addition, ECLs may be adversely impacted by increased levels of default for single name exposures in certain sectors directly impacted by the COVID-19 pandemic (such as the oil and gas, retail, airline, and hospitality and leisure sectors).
+In addition, ECLs may be adversely impacted by increased levels of default for single name exposures in certain sectors directly impacted by the COVID-19 pandemic.

-Furthermore, the Barclays Bank Group relies on models to support a broad range of business and risk management activities, including informing business decisions and strategies, measuring and limiting risk, valuing exposures (including the calculation of impairment), conducting stress testing and assessing capital adequacy.
+Furthermore, the Issuer relies on models to support a broad range of business and risk management activities, including informing business decisions and strategies, measuring and limiting risk, valuing exposures (including the calculation of impairment), conducting stress testing and assessing capital adequacy.
 Models are, by their nature, imperfect and incomplete representations of reality because they rely on assumptions and inputs, and so they may be subject to errors affecting the accuracy of their outputs and/or misused.
 This may be exacerbated when dealing with unprecedented scenarios, such as the COVID-19 pandemic, due to the lack of reliable historical reference points and data.
 For further details on model risk, refer to "Model risk" below.